Ayush-iitkgp/Ayush-iitkgp.github.io/posts/journey-of-reflection-a-walk-to-camino.md

 <!--
-.. title: "Journey of Reflection: A walk to Camino"
+.. title: Journey of Reflection: A walk to Camino
 .. slug: journey-of-reflection-a-walk-to-camino
 .. date: 2023-06-12 21:44:47 UTC+05:30
 .. tags: